Women Travel News. Why?

 This tour starts and ends in Naples (you should arrive at and depart from Naples International Airport, code: NAP).

-This tour ends on Tuesday, October 6, 2020, and you will have a group transfer from our hotel in Amalfi to the Naples International Airport at 8:00AM, arriving at the airport at 10:00AM.
-You should schedule your flight no sooner than 12:00noon.
+This tour ends on Thursday, September 30, 2021, and you will have a group transfer from our hotel in Amalfi to the Naples International Airport at 8:00AM, arriving at the airport at 10:00AM.
+You should schedule your flight no sooner than 12:00 noon.
 If your flight leaves before this time, we will be glad to help you arrange for a private transfer from Amalfi to the Naples airport.
-If you are combining the Insider's Rome tour or the Secrets of Sicily tour with the Amalfi Coast tour, we will arrange for and cover the cost of transfer from the Rome hotel to the Naples hotel or from the Naples airport to the Palermo hotel.
+If you are combining the Classic Tuscany tour or the Eternal Rome tour with the Amalfi Coast tour, we will arrange for and cover the cost of transfer from the end of the first tour to the start of the second tour, including the airport transfers to and from the hotels.
 If you need help with your flights to Italy, please feel free to give us a call.

 To avoid jet lag (common when crossing more than five time zones), you should drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.